Logging explained

 right click asset.png

-2. Logger will open.
+2. Curator Logger will open.
 The first asset view will be the asset that is selected first in the collection, or the first sub-clip of the parent asset opened.

-Logger at a glance
+Logging at a glance

 image.png